 Sweden was one of the 12 countries that initially signed the CERN Convention.
 Since then, Swedish scientists have been strongly committed to CERN, and have been active at all of CERN’s accelerators.

-Today, Swedish researchers participate in the ATLAS and ALICE experiments at the Large Hadron Collider.
-Two groups KTH, Royal Institute of Technology and Stockholm University both from Stockholm have contributed to the calorimeter system at ATLAS.
+Today, Swedish researchers participate in the ATLAS and ALICE experiments at the Large Hadron Collider (LHC).
+Two groups from KTH (Royal Institute of Technology) and Stockholm University, both from Stockholm, have contributed to the calorimeter system at ATLAS.
 The group at Stockholm University has also developed electronics for the trigger.
 Uppsala University and Lund University have built part of the tracking system.
-Another group from Lund University is a member of the ALICE Collaboration and has participated in the construction of the TPC.
+Another group from Lund University is a member of the ALICE Collaboration and has participated in the construction of the time projection chamber.

 The ISOLDE isotope separator, initiated by Denmark, Norway and Sweden, is used to study exotic atomic nuclei.
 At present, two research groups one from the Chalmers University of Technology and one from Lund University are active at ISOLDE.